unilaiva/unilaiva-songbook/README.md

 double-sided.
 It looks good as black and white, but color printing gets better results (while using the non-black colors sparingly).

-You can simply print the main document, `unilaiva-songbook.pdf`.
+You can simply print the main document, `unilaiva-songbook_A5.pdf`.
 A5 paper ought to be used (and selected in the printing software).
 Otherwise you will get big scaled up pages or pages with wide margins.